TannerWoodworth/flashcardApp/readme.md

 - Make Responsive
 - Fix a ton of spacing / proportion issues
 - Refactor styles
 - Add ability to import object array
-- Add validation for imported object array
-- Add ability to edit cards
-- Set up session storage for cards
 - Normalize all classes and IDs

 ## Installation instructions